 When using Differential mode, along with Auto Trigging from a source other than the ADC Conversion Complete, each conversion will require 25 ADC clocks.
-This is because the ADC must be disabled and reenabled after every conversion.
+This is because the ADC must be disabled and re-enabled after every conversion.

 In Free Running mode, a new conversion will be started immediately after the conversion completes, while ADSC remains high.
-For a summary of conversion times, see Table 23-1 on page 240.
+For a summary of conversion times, see Table 21-1.

-Figure 23-4.
-ADC Timing diagram, first conversion (Single Conversion mode).
+Figure 21-4.
+ADC Timing Diagram, First Conversion (Single Conversion Mode)